 “Our chief want in life is somebody who will make us do what we can.” – Ralph Waldo Emerson

 A mentor is a trusted advisor who guides you in your career and professional life.
-You can think of them as your ‘career co-pilot’.
 Like Mr Miyagi to the Karate Kid or Yoda to Luke Skywalker, they are an experienced hand who has been there before – ready to guide you along your own journey.

 They can help you explore career options, set goals, develop contacts and identify resources.
-They act as a sounding board whenever you are faced with a sticky situation and provide insight into the industry with their experience.
+They act as a sounding board whenever you are faced with a sticky situation and provide insight into the profession with their experience.
 A mentor can impart their knowledge and wisdom to empower you to be the Whole Lawyer.

-PLT marks the end of your education and the beginning of your legal career.
+Practical Legal Training marks the end of your education and the beginning of your legal career.
 Law school focuses on the academic and theoretical, while PLT offers the opportunity to learn the practical skills required for a career in law.
-That’s why having an experienced lawyer as a mentor helps to kickstart your career.
+That’s why having an experienced lawyer as a mentor and trusted advisor helps to kickstart your career.

 Craig Collins, Senior Lawyer and Mentor at Leo Cussen, explains that mentoring is how lawyers learn in practice: “You won’t be reading textbooks, but you will be tapping into the unwritten knowledge, experience, and wisdom of more senior colleagues.
 Great mentoring is a fast-track to achieving competence, confidence and even mastery as a lawyer.”
 And these are the benefits that are there to be reaped – you get an insight into life as a legal professional, you have greater access to networks and contacts, they can guide you through ‘sticky’ situations and provide you with support and confidence.